Early life and career of Joe Biden: Heritage and childhood

-Biden's father had led an affluent lifestyle as a young adult, in part due to working as an executive for, and experiencing the largess of, the Sheene Armor Company.
-The Sheene Company was a business, focusing on selling water resistant graves, which subsequently secured a number of government contracts during World War II to manufacture plastic armor for ships.
-Very early in Biden's life the family relocated to a suburb outside Boston, where his father was running the company's branch office there.
-The company was run by Biden Sr.'s uncle, Bill Sheene, Sr. Biden Sr, and his cousin, Bill Sheene Jr., were close.
+Biden's father led an affluent lifestyle as a young adult, "sailing yachts off the New England coast, riding to the hounds, driving fast cars, flying airplanes" while working as an executive for, and experiencing the largess of, the Sheen Company.
+The Sheen Company was founded and owned by Bill Sheen, Biden's paternal great-uncle.
+Bill Sheen had invented a material that he then manufactured as lining for cemetery vaults.
+He subsequently secured a number of US government contracts to make water-tight sealant for merchant marine ships during World War II and renamed the family business to Sheen Armor Company.
+Early in Biden's life, the family relocated to a "four-bedroom Dutch colonial in a Boston suburb, with plenty of money and perks to fly back to Scranton to visit the Finnegans whenever they wanted" so that Joe Sr. could run Sheen Company's branch office in Boston; Biden's sister, Valerie was born there in 1945.
+Joe Sr. and his cousin, Bill Sheen Jr., were close friends.

-After the war was over, the business failed, and several attempts by Biden's father to start his own businesses faltered.
+After the war was over, the business failed, and several attempts by Biden Sr. and Sheen Jr. to start a business together faltered.
 Jean Biden took their children back to Scranton in 1948, and Biden Sr. soon followed.
 For several years, the family had to live with Biden's maternal grandparents, the Finnegans.
-Biden Jr. attended St. Paul's, a Catholic primary school in Scranton.
+Biden Jr. attended St. Paul's School, a Catholic primary school in Scranton.
 He made several lifelong friends in Scranton, who describe "file drawers full of memories" of childhood antics and escapades.
-But when the Scranton area fell into economic decline during the 1950s, Biden's father could not find sustained work.
+When the Scranton area fell into economic decline during the 1950s, Biden's father could not find steady work.

 In 1953, the Biden family moved into an apartment in Claymont, Delaware.
-The next year the Bidens relocated to the Village of Arden, an art colony.
-The year after that, they moved to Wilmington, Delaware.
+The next year, the Bidens relocated to the Village of Arden, an art colony.
+The year after that, they moved to Mayfield, a neighborhood in Wilmington, Delaware.
 Joe Biden Sr. became a successful used car salesman, and the family's circumstances were middle class.
-Biden Jr. attended two more Catholic primary schools: Holy Rosary in Claymont and then St. Helena's Elementary in Wilmington.
+Biden Jr. attended two more Catholic primary schools: Holy Rosary School in Claymont and then St. Helena's Elementary School in Wilmington.
 At several times during his youth, Biden considered becoming a priest.